Rozmir-Rohi/primitive-mobs-1.7.10-rozmirs-fork/README.md

 **EnderIO Team** - Code in ThaumcraftAspects.java from the EnderIO mod helped me understand how to add Thaumcraft aspects to sub-items with meta data values.
 This was used under the Unlicense license.

-All license conditions have been satisfied through the application of the GNU Lesser General Public License v3.0, credit to the creator of the Primitive Mobs mod, notice of changes to original mod, and disclosure of source code.
+All license conditions have been satisfied through the application of the GNU Lesser General Public License v3.0, credit to the creator of the Primitive Mobs mod, notice of changes to original mod, non-commercial distribution of this project, and disclosure of source code.

 ### Use of anatawa12's Fork of ForgeGradle 1.2 within Project: